Management and

 Amitabh Anand

 Excelia Business School, La Rochelle, France.
-Co-Editor, International Journal of Entrepreneurial Behaviour & Research.
+Professor of Management, Organization, and Entrepreneurship.

 -